-Travel Gifts: Most of my neighbors wouldn't know what to look for when passing through Tokyo's Narieta airport.
+Travel Gifts: Most of my neighbours wouldn't know what to look for when passing through Tokyo's Narita airport.
 Japan is

 full of beautifully packaged and special delights.
-If you have a sweet tooth, green tea flavored chocolate
+If you have a sweet tooth, green tea flavoured chocolate

 may be "just the ticket."
 The photo above features some of the choices that just arrived at my house!

 Nama Chocolate, Royce (made in Japan)